phesketh-igtp/RutiSeq-nf/README.md

 ## Installation

 Requirements:
-The following software needs to be available on your path
+The following software needs to be available on your path.
 - Nextflow
   - On the IGTP HPC conda is available in /soft/bin/nextflow, just add the path to your <code>~/.bashrc</code>.
 - Singularity
   - On the IGTP HPC conda is available in /soft/bin/singularity, just add the path to your <code>~/.bashrc</code>.
 You will also need to specify a cache that nextflow stores all the images (this is useful if you are re-running the workflow too as it wont have to rebuild each time and just access it from the cache.)
-- Miniconda3/Anaconda/Condaforge - however you want <code>conda</code> to be available
+- Miniconda3/Anaconda/Miniforge - however you want <code>conda</code> to be available

 1. First you need to clone the github repository and pull all the necessary scripts
  ```{sh}